Contra-rotating propellers: Advantages and disadvantages

 The torque on the aircraft from a pair of contra-rotating propellers effectively cancels out.

-Contra-rotating propellers have been found to be between 6% and 16% more efficient than normal propellers.
+Contra-rotating propellers have shown efficiency gains of about 8% in tractor installations and up to 16% in pusher installations.

-However they can be very noisy, with increases in noise in the axial (forward and aft) direction of up to 30 dB, and tangentially 10 dB.
-Most of this extra noise can be found in the higher frequencies.
-These substantial noise problems limit commercial applications.
-One possibility is to enclose the contra-rotating propellers in a shroud.
-It is also helpful if the tip speed or the loading of the blades is reduced, if the aft propeller has fewer blades or a smaller diameter than the fore propeller, or if the spacing between the aft and fore propellers is increased.
+However, they can generate strong interaction tones, with increases in some axial (forward and aft) sound-pressure measurements of up to 30 dB, and about 10 dB tangentially.
+Most of this extra noise can be found in the higher harmonics.
+These noise problems can limit commercial applications.
+Noise can be reduced by lowering tip speed or blade loading, using fewer blades or a smaller diameter on the aft propeller, or increasing the spacing between the fore and aft propellers.

-The efficiency of a contra-rotating propeller is somewhat offset by its mechanical complexity and the added weight of this gearing that makes the aircraft heavier, thus some performance is sacrificed to carry it.
-Nonetheless, coaxial contra-rotating propellers and rotors have been used in several military aircraft, such as the Tupolev Tu-95 "Bear".
+Contra-rotating propeller systems can be mechanically more complex than single-rotation installations because of their gearbox, drivetrain and propeller arrangements.
+Advanced counter-rotating systems have also been developed with lighter and more efficient gearing; one single-stage differential planetary gearbox was projected to be 15% lighter and 0.2 percentage point more efficient than the corresponding single-rotation turboprop gearbox.
+Contra-rotating propellers and rotors have been used on several military aircraft, including the Tupolev Tu-95 "Bear", Avro Shackleton and Fairey Gannet.

 They are also being examined for use in airliners.